The Caunton Manor Stud BE Young Horse National Championships are held annually at Osberton International Horse Trials in Nottinghamshire.

 The Championships are kindly sponsored by Caunton Manor Stud.
 Originally established in 2005 in Nottinghamshire, the high quality stud is run by husband and wife team Victoria Peace and Matthew Wright.
 Based in Retford, Nottinghamshire, the Stud has a performance record and some of the world’s best bloodlines, having some of the finest stallions standing at stud in the UK.

 A primary rule for all four championships is that all horses competing in the finals must have a STUDBOOK passport which includes verified sire, dam and dam sire in their pedigree.

-The full rules for the Championships can be found in the British Eventing Members' Handbook Annex 6, which can be downloaded HERE.
+The full rules for the Championships can be found in the British Eventing Rules and Members' Handbook Annex 6, which can be downloaded HERE.